Beyond "Not Novel Enough": Enriching Scholarly Critique with LLM-Assisted Feedback: Methodology

 \subsection{Human Analysis for Prompt Design}

-To understand how humans conduct novelty assessment, we analyzed reviews from ICLR 2025, which explicitly requires novelty evaluation with dedicated review sections, making novelty discussions more frequent than in other venues.
+To understand human novelty assessment, we analyzed ICLR 2025 reviews, which explicitly require novelty evaluation in dedicated sections.
 We sourced submissions from OpenReview and used keyword-based search for terms including "novel", "original", "research gap", "innovation", "incremental", "prior work", and "existing work".
-Papers were ranked using a scoring function prioritizing: (1) reviews with >4 novelty keywords, (2) consistent novelty discussion patterns across reviews, and (3) total review count.
-We selected the top 200 papers for analysis.

-To speed up the annotation process, we employed multiple instances of GPT-4o mini to perform sentence-level classification, determining whether individual sentences discussed novelty.
-This classification helped human annotators identify general areas where novelty discussions take place, after which humans selected all sentences containing actual novelty assessments.
-This process revealed that 18 of the 200 sampled papers (9\%) contained limited genuine novelty assessments, often triggered by keyword matches referring to paper components rather than novelty evaluation.
-The remaining 182 papers formed our final dataset for analysis.
-We systematically analyzed the selected assessments to identify recurring patterns in reviewer reasoning, evaluation criteria, and argument structures.
-This analysis focused on how reviewers structure their novelty arguments, what evidence they prioritize, and how they compare submissions to prior work.
+Papers were ranked by: (1) reviews with >4 novelty keywords, (2) consistent novelty discussion patterns, and (3) total review count.
+We selected the top 200 papers.
+To expedite annotation, we used GPT-4o mini for sentence-level classification to identify novelty discussions, which a human annotator then verified and refined by selecting all sentences containing actual novelty assessments.
+This annotation process revealed that 18 papers (9\%) contained limited genuine novelty assessments—often keyword matches referring to paper components rather than evaluation.
+The remaining 182 papers formed our analysis dataset.
+We identified recurring patterns in reviewer reasoning, evaluation criteria, and argument structures, focusing on how reviewers structure arguments, prioritize evidence, and compare submissions to prior work.
+The four key patterns were identified through an exploratory qualitative review, where the primary author examined novelty-related review segments, allowing patterns to emerge inductively through close reading and thematic analysis.
+This analysis revealed several key patterns in how expert reviewers assess novelty: